GuillaumeSmaha/cluster-mgr/manual_install/README.md

 }

 ```
+- Now all traffic for the Gluu web GUI will route through one address i.e. nginx.gluu.info.
+This gives us fail-over redunancy for our Gluu web GUI if any server goes down, as NGINX automatically does passive health checks.

 ### If you have any questions, please make a post on the community support.gluu.org website, and we will assist you.